+ Show Details

 Volunteer with us at our community allotment

-Spinningfields proudly launched a community allotment in 2020.
+Spinningfields proudly launched a community allotment that’s nestled in Hardman Square.

 All are welcome to join in at The Little ‘Lot.
-There are sessions every Friday from 12pm – 1pm and 1pm – 2pm.
+There are sessions from 12pm – 1pm on select Fridays, beginning 19 April.
 All equipment is provided.
 We advise volunteers wear suitable clothing, including closed toe shoes, long trousers and a sunhat.
+Anyone can take part.
+To do so, simply email info@spinningfields.co.uk with the dates you’d like to attend.
+Coming up we have availability from 12pm – 1pm on Friday 19 April, Friday 3 May and Friday 17 May.

 If it’s your first time volunteering, you’ll be asked to sign a short form.
 If you can’t attend a session on a particular date, please just let us know in advance so that we can open up the volunteer spot to somebody else.